Take the number 192 and multiply it by each of 1, 2, and 3:

 Also, the first digit of the integer must be 9 if this integer will be greater than 918273645.
 So start from $ 9x_1, 9x_1x_2, 9x_1x_2x_3, ... $

 And, $ 9x_1...x_i $ takes $ i+1 $ digits, $ k * 9x_1....x_i, k \in [2,3, ..., 9] $ takes $ i+2 $ digits.
-So if want to take exactly 9 digits, $i$ could only be 0 or 3.
+So if want to take exactly 9 digits,

 $i=0$ is in example, so we only need to check $i=3$.